Code-Lab-1/programming-skills-portfolio-ayesha8005/Chapter 4- Control Flow/Exercises/README.md

 •Write five if statements.
 Each should check whether a certain kind of fruit is in your list.
 If the fruit is in your list, the if block

 should print a statement,such as You really like bananas!

+## Exercise 6: Marks

+Write an if-else statement that determines marks.
+If the mark is above 60 print pass, else skip.

+&nbsp;
+&nbsp;

+## Exercise 7: Temperature

+Write an if-else statement that determines if the temperature is too hot or cold.

+&nbsp;
+&nbsp;

+## Exercise 8:  Grades

+Using if-else, give specific range for specific grades.
+For example, " If marks are in between 60 and 70, print "B" ".

+&nbsp;
+&nbsp;

+## Exercise 9: Value
+Take two int values from user and print greatest among them.

+&nbsp;
+&nbsp;

+## Exercise 10: Square
+Take values of length and breadth of a rectangle from user and check if it is square or not.

+&nbsp;
+&nbsp;